tkaetzel/FantasyMovieLeague/README.md

-Movie Contest
+Fantasy Movie League
 =========

 This is a Ruby on Rails app based on [Brian Brushwood] and [Justin Robert Young]'s Movie Draft, originally conceived on the [TWiT.tv] Network.
 While their format is run like a auction draft, this is more of a movie "stock market".
+And yes, I know Fantasy Movie League abbreviates to FML, I don't care.

 Gameplay
 --